 Shanzijiao Park Introduction

-The Shanjia area was originally named "Shanzijiao" and can be traced back to the Qing Dynasty when it belonged to the Haishan Fort Shanzijiao Township.
-"Shanzijiao" gets its name from its proximity to the foothills of Guilun Mountain.
-During the Japanese rule, "Shanzijiao" was changed to "Shanzikiao," and after the retrocession, it was renamed "Shanjia."
-Shanzijiao Park is located next to the District Land Office in the Shulin District, along the Lujiao River, covering approximately 2,600 square meters.
-Wooden plank walkways are built along the riverbank for people to enjoy the small fish in the stream.
-In the evening, visitors can sit by the bank to watch the sunset, making it a great place for leisure activities in the Shanjia area.
-In recent years, the population in Shulin and Shanjia has increased, leading the government to plan for the public idle land along the Lujiao River to be developed into a linear Shanzijiao Park.
-Nearly 200 meters of wooden boardwalks connect the century-old Shanjia Train Station and the culturally rich Hakka Arts and Cultural Center, making it a suitable place to visit on weekends.
+The Shanjia area, originally named "Shanzijiao," traces back to the Qing Dynasty when it belonged to the Haishan Fortress Shanzijiao Village.
+"Shanzijiao" got its name due to its proximity to the foothills of the Gui Lun Mountain.
+During the Japanese occupation, it was changed from "Shanzijiao" to "Shanzikiao," and after the retrocession, it was renamed "Shanjia."
+Shanzijiao Park is located next to the Shulin District Land Office, following the path of the Lujiao River, covering an area of approximately 2,600 square meters.
+A wooden boardwalk has been built along the riverbank for visitors to appreciate the small fish in the stream, and in the evening, it offers a great spot to sit by the river and watch the sunset, making it an excellent place for leisure activities in the Shanjia area.
+In recent years, the population in the Shulin Shanjia area has increased, leading the government to plan the vacant public land along the Lujiao River to construct a linear Shanzijiao Park, featuring nearly 200 meters of boardwalk that connects the century-old Shanjia Railway Station and the culturally rich Hakka Arts and Cultural Center, making it a suitable place to visit on weekends.